 Wifi is becoming more common - up until recently your only option was to use the computer in the resort lobby.
 Slow connection, usually a queue of people wanting to use the single computer, and the costs were ridiculous.
 This is still the case in some resorts.

 There are wifi hotspots all over Viti Levu now, so a standard wifi ability on your phone, ipad etc will probably be enough for you.
-However, if you want more coverage than you get with standard wifi, either purchase a 3G Flashnet stick, or bring one with you.
+However, if you want more coverage than you get with standard wifi, either purchase a 4G Flashnet stick, Pocket Wifi or bring one with you.
 That allows you internet access anywhere that there is mobile phone coverage.

 There are two main providers for mobile coverage in Fiji.
-Vodafone, and Digicel.
-However, until recently it is our understanding that only Vodafone provided 3G, which is what you need to connect your laptop/ipad to the internet.
-Another advantage of using Vodafone is that they have an office at the airport, so you can get yourself a sim card and/or USB Flashnet and be setup as soon as you arrive in the country.
-Inquire at the Vodafone office in the airport when you arrive, to find out all your options.
+Vodafone and Digicel.
+Both provide 4G, which is what you need to connect your laptop/ipad to the internet.
+Both have an office at the airport, so you can get yourself a sim card and/or USB Flashnet and be setup as soon as you arrive in the country.